Theo-Adodoadji/EasyShopAPI/README.md

-# EasyShop E-commerce Backend
+# EasyShop E-commerce API

-Welcome to the EasyShop E-commerce Backend project!
+Welcome to the EasyShop E-commerce API project!
 This repository contains the backend codebase for the EasyShop online store.

 ## Project Overview